RphWbr/visiannot/doc/source/userguide-visiannot.rst

 * **right button**: zoom in (3 clicks: the first two to define the new temporal range, the third click must be inside the new temporal range in order to validate and zoom in, or outside to cancel)

-	* with **control** pressed: add event annotation (3 clicks: the first two to define the start/stop of the annotation, the third click must be inside the temporal range in order to add the annotation, or outside to cancel)
+	* with **control** pressed: add events annotation (3 clicks: the first two to define the start/stop of the annotation, the third click must be inside the temporal range in order to add the annotation, or outside to cancel)